usdoj-crt/beta-ada/_pages/topics/effective-communication.md

   Communicating successfully is essential to providing services to the public or doing business.
 People with certain disabilities might communicate in different ways.

   State/local governments, businesses, and nonprofit organizations must make sure they communicate effectively with people who have communication disabilities.

+  Because the nature of communication differs from situation to situation, effective solutions may differ too.
+For example, buying a car is more complex than buying dinner and requires different solutions.

+  The goal is to find a solution that fits the circumstances.
 card:
   title: Effective Communication
   description: |-
     People with certain disabilities might communicate in different ways.
-  image: landing/mobility-devices.jpg
+  image: landing/effective_communication.jpg
   alt: ""
   href: /topics/effective-communication/
 ---

-Because the nature of communication differs from situation to situation, effective solutions may differ too.
-For example, buying a car is more complex than buying dinner and requires different solutions.

-The goal is to find a solution that fits the circumstances.

 ## Examples of Communication Aids and Services